Saturday, April 25, 2026

 For the second consecutive year, the last weekend of women’s college basketball belongs to UConn, South Carolina, UCLA, and Texas—all of whom were the top seeds this year.
 The only other time the women’s Final Four featured the same four teams in consecutive years was 1995 and 1996, when UConn, Tennessee, Georgia, and Stanford all made back-to-back appearances.

-Geno Auriemma’s group was the first to punch their ticket to Phoenix with a lopsided 70–52 win over Notre Dame.
+Geno Auriemma’s group was the first to punch its ticket to Phoenix with a lopsided 70–52 win over Notre Dame.
 After a competitive first half between Duke and UCLA, the Bruins kept up their pursuit of the program’s first-ever NCAA title with a 70–58 win on Sunday night.
-Texas’s offense was just as stifling as its defense in the Longhorns’ 77-41 win over Michigan, rounding out a tournament run that saw them outscore opponents by 142 points entering championship weekend.
-UCLA did win an AIAW title in 1978 before the NCAA started putting on a Division I basketball women’s tournament four years later.
+Texas’s offense was just as stifling as its defense in the Longhorns’ 77–41 win over Michigan, rounding out a tournament run that saw them outscore opponents by 142 points entering championship weekend.
+UCLA did win an AIAW title in 1978 before the NCAA started putting on a Division I women’s basketball tournament four years later.

 TCU kept Monday night’s game interesting through three quarters before South Carolina proved experience trumps all, going on a 12–0 run to start the fourth quarter and seal their sixth consecutive Final Four appearance.